realonecan/Multi-Agent-Orchestrator-TMAO/docs/PROJECT_VISION.md

 Project Vision
 Overview

-The Terminal Multi-Agent Orchestrator (TMAO) is a modular, cross-platform system that lets multiple AI agents collaborate intelligently — all from the comfort of a terminal.
+The Terminal Multi-Agent Orchestrator (TMAO) is a modular, cross-platform system that enables multiple intelligent agents to collaborate efficiently — all from the comfort of a terminal.
-It is designed to make complex reasoning, task planning, and creation transparent, traceable, and extendable, without requiring any cloud infrastructure or large-scale orchestration tools.
+It is designed to make complex reasoning, task planning, and execution transparent, traceable, and extendable, without requiring any cloud infrastructure or large-scale orchestration tools.

 Core Philosophy

 TMAO is built on the idea that intelligence is best when shared.
-Just as a human team works better when experts coordinate, AI agents can achieve more when they specialize and collaborate.
+Just as a human team works better when experts coordinate, automated agents can achieve more when they specialize and collaborate.

-🧠 “Many small minds, one powerful outcome.”
+"Many small minds, one powerful outcome."

 Each agent focuses on what it does best — planning, building, evaluating — and shares its reasoning through a simple, persistent memory system.

 Mission Statement

-To create a lightweight, transparent, and extensible terminal platform where multiple specialized AI agents can:
+To create a lightweight, transparent, and extensible terminal platform where multiple specialized agents can:

 Work together on a common goal.